rickeyjohnson/handshake/README.md

 - Categorize and track expenses

-- Set and monitor shared saving goals
+- Set and monitor shared saving goals and budgets

-- Get notifications when spending exceeds your budget
+- Get internal notifications when spending exceeds your budget

 - Gain insights into your shared financial habits